 Places to visit in Panjim

-Explore following interesting heritage, landmarks, city walk, leisure, art, festivals, restaurants, museums, water sports, entertainment, beaches while visiting Panjim, Goa.
+Explore the following interesting heritage, landmarks, city walk, leisure, art, festivals, restaurants, museums, water sports, entertainment, beaches while visiting Panjim, Goa.

 Landmarks of Panjim